 Open-air shopping at deep discounts is the name of the game in downtown Madison each year on the third weekend of July during Maxwell Street Days.
-The epic sidewalk sale has been a Madison tradition on State Street for more than 45 years and continues to uphold the expectation of being Madison's summertime "urban bazaar."
+The epic sidewalk sale has been a Madison tradition on State Street for over 50 years and continues to uphold the expectation of being Madison's summertime "urban bazaar."

 So why is Maxwell Street Days hosted on State Street?
 The tradition started as a mimic of a former outdoor market in Chicago of the same name by the owner of Martin's, a since-shuttered clothing store.
 Although many of State Street's shops and restaurants have come and gone over the years, the anticipation for the massive sale continues.